gheenc/Computational-Methods/pset2/README.md

 **c.**

 I initially did this cycling through for each seperate bloom filter, but to optimize the process of making many bloom filters of varying bit size and amount of hashes used, I created a hash factory function that would create hashes of the imputted size and cycle through a desired list of sizes and create bloom filters of 1, 2, and 3 hashes of that respective size.
 I then added words into these new bloom filters.
-I did 9 different sizes so there were 27 bloom filters total. i confirmed these loaded correctly by calling 'floeer' and 'flower' again and getting the same results.
+I did 9 different sizes so there were 27 bloom filters total.
+I confirmed these loaded correctly by calling 'floeer' and 'flower' again and getting the same results.
 ```python
 sizes = [100_000, 500_000, 1_000_000, 1_500_00, 10_000_000, 50_000_000, 100_000_000, 500_000_000, 1_000_000_000]
 bloom_filters = {}